ZYLpro/Selective-Edge-Shedding-in-Large-Graphs-Under-Resource-Constraints/README.md

 # Selective Edge Shedding in Large Graphs Under Resource Constraints
-Selective Edge Shedding in Large Graphs Under Resource Constraints
+<i class="icon-list"></i>Selective Edge Shedding in Large Graphs Under Resource Constraints

-All codes for algorithms and evaluation are in folder 'Selective Edge Shedding in Large Graphs Under Resource Constraints'.
+<i class="icon-file">All codes for algorithms and evaluation are in folder 'Selective Edge Shedding in Large Graphs Under Resource Constraints'.

-The pdf file cannot be previewed online, please download the zip for reading.
+<i class="icon-book">The pdf file cannot be previewed online, please download the zip for reading.